Head Down under and join the booming international student population at some of the best universities in the world

 How to apply

 To study a postgraduate degree in Australia you'll need to apply directly to your chosen institution online.
 Entry requirements vary between universities so check these details before you begin the application process.
 Closing dates differ depending on your course and some programmes may accept applications all year round.

 To gain a place on a course you must:

-- submit an application form to your chosen university;
+- submit an application form to your chosen university

-- receive a Letter of Offer;
+- receive a Letter of Offer

-- receive an electronic Confirmation of Enrolment (eCoE);
+- receive an electronic Confirmation of Enrolment (eCoE)

 - apply for a student visa.

-In order for your application to be successful you will need to provide evidence of:
+For your application to be successful you will need to provide evidence of:

-- academic achievements (transcripts, certificates);
+- academic achievements (transcripts, certificates)

-- English language proficiency;
+- English language proficiency

-- funds to support your study;
+- funds to support your study

 - overseas student health cover.

-Be aware of the fact that the skill level required by institutions can differ from the level required on your student visa application.
+It is important to note that the skill level required by institutions can differ from the level required on your student visa application.

 Find out more